 Understanding Student Veteran Experiences on Campus

 In 2018, over 660,000 million veterans took advantage of educational and vocational rehabilitation benefits to expand their horizons and further their education.
 The military backgrounds of these student veterans can shape their perspective dramatically.
-With increasing numbers of student veterans attending colleges and universities, understanding their experiences is vital.
+With an increasing number of student veterans attending colleges and universities, understanding their experiences is vital.

 Is It Student Veteran or Veteran Student?